-Well, basically they are large bits of ice that don't go away in the summer.
+Well, basically they are large bits of ice that don't go away during the summer.
 The scientific definition is something about annual melt not exceeding annual accretion over the very-long-term.
 This means that the winter snow doesn't completely melt in the summer and is then compressed into ice by the time the next winter's snow starts falling.

 Ice.
 Yay.
 So far, so boring.
 Except that glaciers are anything but boring.
 They create some of the most dramatic scenery in the world.
 What could be more dramatic than the sight of a hundred thousand tonnes of ten-thousand-year-old ice pouring (in hyper-hyper slow motion) over a cliff as gravity pushes it towards the sea?
 Our point precisely.